 Terpenes are a group of naturally occurring volatile compounds that are produced by animals and plants alike.
-While terpenes may be a topic you may be unfamiliar with, surprise!; they are all around you.
-These compounds are the relaxing aroma of lavender, the breath of fresh air from a pine forest, and the smell of freshly cut grass; moreover, they are what make cannabis smell like cannabis.
+While terpenes may be a topic you may be unfamiliar with–surprise!–they are all around you.
+These compounds are the relaxing aroma of lavender, the breath of fresh air from a pine forest, and the smell of freshly cut grass; moreover, they are what make certain plants have a distinctive smell.
 In chemistry, most terpenes are classified as aromatics because of their ring-like structure.
 As it hints, aromatics give off an “aroma” that is easily picked up by one’s senses.

 Brief Overview of Characteristics